iterative/dvc.org/content/docs/start/visualization.md

 ![confusion matrix](/img/start_visualization_confusion1.png)

-Now, let's produce another plot to see misclassified examples from each class.
+Let's produce another plot to see misclassified examples from each class.
 This procedure is a bit more complex than creating a CSV file but you can see the code in [Github][misclassified-example-code]

 [misclassified-example-code]:
   https://github.com/iterative/example-dvc-experiments/blob/main/src/train.py#L58